The Complexity of Evaluating nfer: Minimality

-The $\minimality$ function returns only the minimal intervals in $\pool'$ that do not subsume any interval in $\pool$.
+Given a pool $\pool$ of existing intervals and a pool $\pool'$ of intervals to add, the $\minimality$ function returns only the minimal intervals in $\pool'$ that do not subsume any interval in $\pool$.
 That is, the intervals where there is not another interval with the same identifier with a shorter duration during the same time.
 No new intervals will be produced with the same identifier and timestamps when one already exists in $\pool$.
 If there are multiple intervals with the same identifier and the same timestamps in $\pool'$, the one with the least map is retained (with respect to some fixed ordering of maps).
 We define minimality as the following: